 Associate Editor

-I have been writing and reporting on health issues for the last three decades for publications including Time Magazine, the International Herald Tribune and women’s magazines.
-My essays have appeared in The Washington Post, Gargoyle, Passager, Slab and Evening Street, and online at www.literarymama.com.
-I teach at The Writer’s Center in Bethesda and lead creative writing workshops for psychoanalysts and prisoners.
-I have two sons in their 20s and a cat.
+I have written on health issues for Time, the International Herald Tribune and women’s magazines, and my essays have appeared in The Washington Post, Gargoyle, and elsewhere.
+Besides teaching at The Writer’s Center in Bethesda, I lead creative writing workshops for psychoanalysts and prisoners, and have written books for middle-grade readers: two biographies and one tale about rescuing dolphins.
+I have two sons in their 30s and live in Washington, DC, with wild animals living in my backyard that include rabbits, racoons, several stray cats and one fox.

 Stephanie Cavanaugh